 Business Analysis (10 credits)

-This class aims to provide tools and techniques for the effective analysis and design of business information systems and enables you to develop an understanding of their respective advantages, disadvantages and applicability.
+This module aims to provide tools and techniques for the effective analysis and design of business information systems and enable you to develop an understanding of their respective advantages, disadvantages and applicability.

 Learning & teaching